 5. Don’t stop learning

 When you’re starting out, painting can seem much harder than it looks.
 The good news is that the more you play around with paints and painting techniques, the quicker you’ll improve.
-However, if you want to delve deeper into the learning process, there are plenty of ways to do so.
-Social distancing restrictions mean that actually attending art classes or courses may be more difficult than usual right now, but there are plenty of ways you can receive expert guidance from home.
+However, if you want to delve deeper into the learning process, there are plenty of ways to do so from the comfort of your own home.